Tony Conigliaro

-Anthony Richard Conigliaro (January 7, 1945 – February 24, 1990), nicknamed "Tony C" and "Conig", was an American Major League Baseball outfielder and right-handed batter who played for the Boston Red Sox (1964–1967, 1969–1970, 1975) and California Angels (1971).
-Born in Revere, Massachusetts, he was a 1962 graduate of St. Mary's High School in Lynn, Massachusetts.
-Conigliaro started his MLB career as a teenager, hitting a home run in his first at-bat during his home field debut in 1964, and reaching 100 career home runs faster than any player in American League history.
+Anthony Richard Conigliaro (January 7, 1945 – February 24, 1990), nicknamed "Tony C" and "Conig", was an American Major League Baseball (MLB) outfielder and right-handed batter who played for the Boston Red Sox (1964–1967, 1969–1970, 1975) and California Angels (1971).
+Born in Revere, Massachusetts, he was a 1962 graduate of St. Mary's High School in Lynn.
+Conigliaro started his MLB career as a teenager, hitting a home run in his first at-bat during his home field debut in 1964, and reaching 100 career home runs faster than any other player in American League history.

-During the Red Sox "Impossible Dream" season of 1967, he was hit in the face by a pitch that caused a severe eye injury and derailed his career.
+During the Red Sox "Impossible Dream" season of 1967, Conigliaro was hit in the face by a pitch that caused a severe eye injury and derailed his career.
 He did not play in 1968, but in 1969 he came back and had a good year with 20 home runs and 82 runs batted in.
 In 1970, Conigliaro had an even better year.
 He hit 36 home runs and knocked in 116 runs.
 Then, in 1971, the Red Sox sent him to the California Angels for reasons that were never explained.
-That 1971 season with the Angels was not a good one for Conigliaro, and following that year he retired.
+That 1971 season with the Angels was not a good one for Conigliaro and following that year he retired.
 After retirement from baseball, he had a heart attack and suffered brain damage at age 37, leaving him severely impaired until his death in 1990.

 Early life

-Conigliaro was born in Revere, Massachusetts, on January 7, 1945.
-He was raised in Orient Heights, East Boston, Swampscott and Nahant, Massachusetts.
+Tony Conigliaro was born in Revere, Massachusetts, on January 7, 1945, and was raised in the Boston neighborhoods of Orient Heights and East Boston, and in the coastal towns of Swampscott and Nahant.
 He attended St. Mary's High School in Lynn, Massachusetts, where he played starting quarterback on the football team and starred in baseball.
-In 2020, the school retired his jersey number (12), and unveiled a portrait of Conigliaro that is in the lobby of its Tony Conigliaro Gymnasium.
+In 2020, the school retired Conigliaro's jersey number (12) and unveiled his portrait in the lobby of its Tony Conigliaro Gymnasium.